mozilla/glean/docs/dev/cut-a-new-release.md

 * Python bindings are published on PyPI: [glean-sdk](https://pypi.org/project/glean-sdk/).
 * iOS framework artifacts: [GitHub Releases](https://github.com/mozilla/glean/releases).
 * Rust crates are published on crates.io: [glean-core](https://crates.io/crates/glean-core), [glean-ffi](https://crates.io/crates/glean-ffi).

-## Development

-All finished features for Glean land on the `master` branch.
-Features should be developed in feature branches and are sent as pull requests to the upstream repository.

-1. Clone the Glean repository:
-    ```
-    git clone https://github.com/your-name/glean && cd glean
-    ```
-2. Check out a new feature branch:
-    ```
-    git checkout -b your-feature-branch
-    ```
-3. Implement your feature and add information about it to `CHANGELOG.md` under the `Unreleased changes` headline.
-4. Push your branch:
-    ```
-    git push origin your-feature-branch
-    ```
-5. Create a new pull request: <https://github.com/mozilla/glean/compare/master...your-name:your-feature-branch?expand=1>

-The Glean maintainers will review your code and merge it when ready.
-Make sure all tests pass.

 ## Regular Release